Mode of StudyFull-time, Part-time

 Our accommodation section shows your accommodation options and highlights how much it costs to live in Portsmouth.

 You’ll study up to 6 module a year.
 You may have to read several recommended books or textbooks for each module.

 You can borrow most of these from the Library.
 If you buy these, they may cost up to £60 each.

 We recommend that you budget £75 a year for photocopying, memory sticks, DVDs and CDs, printing charges, binding and specialist printing.

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-You'll be applying for MSc Creative Technologies but you'll graduate with an MSc Computer Games Technology degree when you complete the course.
+You'll be applying for MSc Creative Technologies, but you'll graduate with a MSc Computer Games Technology degree when you complete the course.

 Our courses fill up quickly, so submit your application as soon as you decide which course you want to study.

 When you accept an offer to study at the University of Portsmouth, you also agree to abide by our Student Contract (which includes the University's relevant policies, rules and regulations).
 You should read and consider these before you apply.